Frequently Asked Questions

 Can UT Southwestern police officers enforce the law off the university campus?

 Yes.
-All UT Southwestern Medical Center commissioned police officers are licensed and certified by TCLEOSE and are recognized peace officers under Article 2.12 of the Texas Code of Criminal Procedure.
+All UT Southwestern Medical Center commissioned police officers are licensed and certified by the Texas Commission on Law Enforcement Officers Standards and Education (TCLEOSE) and are recognized peace officers under Article 2.12 of the Texas Code of Criminal Procedure.
 Even though UT Southwestern police officers primarily patrol and operate on any property owned, leased or otherwise under the control of UT Southwestern, they are authorized to make arrests pursuant to the Texas Code of Criminal Procedures for crimes as defined by any applicable Texas law.

 Can I make a report over the telephone?

-It depends upon the type of crime, incident, or information you wish to report to the department.
-Some situations are best handled by having an officer dispatched to your location to contact you for more information concerning the situation at hand.
-In some cases, the report can be taken over the telephone by an officer.
+It depends what type of crime, incident, or information you wish to report.
+Some cases can be handled over the telephone, but some situations are best handled by having an officer dispatched to your location for more information.

 All calls received by the department are prioritized by urgency.
 Emergency calls are given higher priority than non-emergency calls.
 All calls are important and services will be rendered as soon as reasonably possible.

-If I had something stolen from campus, do I need to contact other police departments and report it as stolen to them as well?
+If I had something stolen from campus, do I need to report it to other police departments?

-No. In most cases, if the property in question is stolen from campus or property otherwise under the control of UT Southwestern, the UT Southwestern police department has jurisdiction in these cases.
+No. In most cases, if the property is stolen from campus or locations under the control of UT Southwestern, the UT Southwestern police department has jurisdiction.
 Therefore, it would not be necessary to report it to another outside police agency.

 How can I get a copy of a report?